DEFRA/design-standards/README.md

 Internal facing services and case management tools need to be consistent across Defra.

-Standardisation increases usability and familiarity making sure systems are efficient, easy to use and accessible.
+Standardisation increases usability and familiarity, making systems more efficient, easy to use and accessible.

 ### Procurement